Introducing Puerto Rico

 Beach at Culebra Island, Puerto Rico © Hmalaret

-The second thing that makes Puerto Rico different to other Caribbean holiday Meccas is that it remains largely undeveloped, except for the coastal region around its capital city, San Juan.
-The island is edged with some magnificent beaches that are mostly non-commercialised, and which are easily reached from the capital and its large resort hotels because the island is so small and compact.
+The second thing that makes Puerto Rico different from other Caribbean holiday Meccas is that it remains largely underdeveloped except for its coastal region around the capital, San Juan.
+The island's beaches are magnificent and mostly non-commercialised, meaning there's a chance for a more rustic island getaway.
+They're easily reached from San Juan and its myriad large resorts thanks to the island's relatively compact size.

 Become our Puerto Rico Travel Expert

 We are looking for contributors for our Puerto Rico travel guide.
 If you are a local, a regular traveller to Puerto Rico or a travel professional with time to contribute and answer occasional forum questions, please contact us.